 Forwarding Your Reports With Integrated Tools

 If your team is used to certain tools, you can forward all the data you get on the dashboard to them.
 You will have the same detailed issues that you get on your Instabug dashboard forwarded over there.
-We support a variety of tools like Slack, JIRA, Zendesk, Github, Zapier and much more.
+We support a variety of tools like Slack, JIRA, Zendesk, Github, Zapier, and many more.
 For more details about the integrations, check the following link.

 Automating Your Workflow With Rules